Russia Food Acidulants Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Russia Food Acidulants Market Analysis by Mordor Intelligence

-The Russian food acidulants market size is valued at USD 66.79 million in 2025 and is forecast to reach USD 87.15 million by 2030, advancing at a 5.47% CAGR over the period.
+The Russian food acidulants market size in 2026 is estimated at USD 70.39 million, growing from 2025 value of USD 66.79 million with 2031 projections showing USD 91.52 million, growing at 5.39% CAGR over 2026-2031.
 The upward trajectory rests on resilient domestic food processing activity, sustained agricultural subsidies worth 6.45 billion in 2025, and intensifying product reformulation following sugar-tax revisions, according to the Ministry of Agriculture of the Russian Federation[1]Source: Ministry of Agriculture of the Russian Federation, “State Program for Agricultural Development 2025,” mcx.gov.ru.
 Rising demand stems from beverage manufacturers seeking lower-sugar profiles, dairy processors adding functional drinking yogurts, and meat companies improving shelf life for export-ready protein lines.
 Clean-label priorities are steering investment toward bio-based acidulants, while automated production lines spark interest in liquid formats that trim mixing time.
 Companies with regional plants and diversified raw-material contracts are better positioned to navigate Siberian rail congestion and rouble-driven corn pricing swings.

 Key Report Takeaways